Neighborhood 1 (Tunnels)

 "Neighborhood #1 (Tunnels)" is a song by Canadian rock band Arcade Fire, and the first track on their debut album Funeral.
 It is the first of the four-part "Neighborhood" series found on Funeral.
 It was the band's first single, released several months before the album as a 7" vinyl record on June 20, 2004, to a pressing of 1500 copies.
-The B-side to the album is a recording of the song "My Buddy" by swing musician Alvino Rey.
+The B-side of the single is a recording of the song "My Buddy" by swing musician Alvino Rey.
 Rey is the maternal grandfather of Arcade Fire members Win and William Butler.

 Arcade Fire re-issued the single on November 29, 2019 as part of Record Store Day's Black Friday event.
 The song was covered by the musician Ane Brun for her deluxe version of her album It All Starts With One in 2012.

 Background and composition

 According to Win Butler of the band, the guitar part was accidentally recorded with a microphone meant for vocals on the other side of the recording room instead of the intended guitar microphone.
 This take was kept on the final version.
 Critics described the song as "a sumptuously theatrical opener" with strings, an organ and a piano.
 The lyrics describe "grieving against a town buried in snow", with a young man who escapes his neighborhood to meet his girlfriend in the town square to plan their future as grown-ups.